 But lets give you some historical facts.
 The plant was constructed in 1969 and built in between 1974 to 1976.
-After a 2 years of pre-checks it was time to ask the people of Austria if it should go in full operation.
-To the puzzlement of the government the people decided not to do so.
+After 2 years of pre-checks it was time to ask the people of Austria if it should go in full operation.
+To the puzzlement of the government the people decided against nuclear power.
 It was a very close vote (50,47% against the plant) but it was final.
 The plant remained closed.

 Well, not exactly.
 200 people went there every day to keep it in top condition.
-Ready to go online anytime.
-The government planed to ask the good people of Austria again after a couple of years in the year 1986!
+Ready to go in full operation anytime.
+The government planed to ask the public again after a couple of years in the year 1986!
 The year of the nuclear accident in a power plant in the USSR.
 A place called Chernobyl.
 After that disaster the project was dead.
 It costed 2.6 billion EUROs in todays money.
 One half to build it and the other half to maintain it for 8 years.
-Now its a museum and they finally started to produce some electricity from solar power.
+Now its a museum but they finally started to produce some electricity.
+From solar power!

-At the end the AKW Zwentendorf has become the safest nuclear plant on earth.
-A museum!
-It looks impressive though.
+But at the end the AKW Zwentendorf has become the safest nuclear plant on the planet.
+A museum and it looks impressive.
 Of course it would have been smart to ask the people if they want a nuclear plant before they built it.

 FUJIFILM X-T1 (14mm, f/2.8, 1/60 sec, ISO1250)